 College Visits: Find Out If Class Size Matters

-It's best to contact the school about two weeks in advance to schedule classroom visits.
-Don't expect to show up on campus and be able to walk into any class.
+It’s best to contact the school at least two weeks in advance to schedule classroom visits.
+Don’t expect to show up on campus and be able to walk into any class.

 Be sure to visit both large and small schools so you can get an idea of which is best for you.